 For your summer reading, please choose a book from the 11th grade reading list (See below).

-If you wish to choose a book beyond this list or a book is unavailable to you, you are limited to a book that is over 250 pgs.
-It should have not been made into a movie.
+If you wish to choose a book beyond this list, you are limited to a book that is over 250 pgs.
+And has not been made into a movie.
 While you are reading, choose 5 pieces of text evidence (quotes) from throughout the book.
 These passages should be key moments from the book.
 Be sure to include the page numbers, and make sure you write the text evidence word for word.

 This does not need to be typed, but it is due on the first day of school.
-If you have any questions or concerns, feel free to contact Mrs. Malone-Povolny (smalone-povolny@c-dh.org).
+If you have any questions or concerns, feel free to contact Mr. Hawkins (hhawkins@c-dh.org), Mrs. Fabel (mfabel@c-dh.org), Mr. Lally (klally@c-dh.org), or Mrs. Malone-Povolny (smalone-povolny@c-dh.org).